TahaYounis/M3sraa-App/README.md

 # M3sraa-App
-• An app for a leading company to sell its products online
+• An app for a leading company to sell all its products and orders online

+• Admin control of all products, orders, and notifications

 • Achieved 350+ users and 50+ orders so far.